suguslove10/IT-Service-Recommendation-System-on-AWS/README.md

 This demo application is created for the intent to demostrate the AWS Personalize capabilities.

-It uses a small version of the [Movie Len Dataset](https://grouplens.org/datasets/movielens) that holds recommendation records for Movies.
+It uses the aws_synthetic_service_recommendation_data.csv dataset, which contains synthetic recommendation data for IT services.

-The complete explanation of AWS Personalize and details about this code could be found on [My Blog Post](https://www.fullstacklabs.co/blog/build-recommendations-with-aws-personalize)

 ## Requirements